You may wonder: Do I have an addictive personality?

 This is a misconception and in my opinion, has nothing to do with your personality, rather I believe the reason why people fall into the trap of addiction is due to one or more of four reasons.

 Before I introduce you to these, let me give the idea and definition of addiction: is any behavior we continue to do despite the fact that it brings negative consequences into our lives.

 Having said that, then let’s move into what I describe as the four aggravations.

 Well, aggravation is by definition the state of becoming worse.

-They are nothing but thought-based behaviours.
-You may feel that is incorrect, and by choosing to engage in them you are continuing to engage in activities that do you harm.
-By my definition that’s addiction!
+They are nothing but thought-based behaviors.
+You may feel that is incorrect, and by choosing to engage in them, you are continuing to engage in activities that do you harm.
+By my definition that’s an addiction!